How-to: Helping a student potentially at risk for suicide

 Starting a conversation with a student of concern...

-It is an understandable and appropriate response if you feel nervous or anxious about the prospect of speaking with a student about your concern for him/her.
+It is an understandable and appropriate response if you feel nervous or anxious about the prospect of speaking with a student about your concern.
 Knowing that you may be the first and critical contact offering assistance and help to the student in distress may be daunting.
-However, your efforts greatly improve the student’s continuing safety and future well-being.
+However, your efforts can greatly improve the student’s continuing safety and future well-being.

 Speak with the student in a location where the conversation will be private, e.g., after class or during office hours.

-Initial statements or inquiries that are open-ended may encourage the student to speak, such as:
+Initial statements or inquiries that are open-ended may encourage the student to speak up.
+One example: